elrevert/Aurora/README.md

 ### Why the annoying Donationware window?

-I'm a full-time mixing and mastering engineer.
+I'm a full-time mix and mastering engineer.
 I initially started developing Aurora to solve problems in my own personal workflow that needed fixing.
 During early development, it became clear fairly quickly that the app would likely be useful to more people than just myself.

 The issue with releasing the app publicly as pure freeware is this; bug reports.
 Bug reports that I will have to deal with.
 Bug reports that I can't reasonably justify spending time dealing with for free.